xyleth/aitm-public/content/2-NPCs/Parriwimple.md

 tags:
 publish: true
 ---
-Parrwimple is the son of Dragomir and Marta, and [[Bildrath Cantemir]]'s nephew.
+Parriwimple is the son of Dragomir and Marta, and [[Bildrath Cantemir]]'s nephew.
 His parents died in the recent undead attacks on Barovia and his uncle has taken in him.

-The party first encounter him outside the Barovian church.
+The party first encounter him outside the Barovian church as they ready to [[2024-06-11|bury the old Burgomeister]].
 He seems highly disturbed.